What Is Rehab?

 Do I need rehab for alcohol?

 If drinking habits cause distress or harm, it is likely that rehabilitation for alcohol use is required.
 The extent of damage caused by excessive drinking can be evaluated by tests such as CAGE, or a diagnosis of alcohol use disorder.

-Alcoholics may check in to a rehab centre when the negative impact of battling addiction outweighs the positive effects of alcohol consumption.
+Alcoholics may check in to a rehab centre when the negative impact of battling addiction outweighs the positive effects of drinking.